phytec/doc-bsp-yocto/source/bsp/imx9/imx91-93-fpsc/head.rst

    Note, SDK issue has not been observed on newer distributions, such as Ubuntu 22.04, which appear to work without requiring any modifications.

+.. check to maybe include imx_mkimage build like for imx93-phycore
 .. _imx8mp-fpsc-head-development-build-uboot:
 .. include:: /bsp//imx-common/development/standalone_build_u-boot_binman.rsti
    :end-before: .. build-uboot-fixed-ram-size-marker